ehcache/sizeof/README.md

 -------------------------------

 In order to ignore fields or instances of certain classes when sizing object graphs, you'll have to
- 1. Create a ServiceLoader project, for net.sf.ehcache.sizeofengine.FilterConfigurator
+ 1. Create a [ServiceLoader](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) project, for net.sf.ehcache.sizeofengine.FilterConfigurator
    - Have your jar contain a text file named META-INF/services/net.sf.ehcache.sizeofengine.FilterConfigurator
    - The file should contain the fully qualified class name of your implementation
  2. Implement net.sf.ehcache.sizeofengine.FilterConfigurator's configure method to configure the filtering of classes and fields
  3. put your jar on your application's classpath, along side of the ehcache jar and this ehcache-sizeofengine jar
- 4. Use ehcache's automatic resource control
+ 4. Use Ehcache's [Automatic Resource Control](http://ehcache.org/documentation/arc) for your heap tier

 Example
 -------